 There are many ways that men and boys can get involved in the fight to end violence against women.
 It is important for males of all ages, from students to businessmen, teachers to law enforcement officers-to stand up and speak out about the injustice faced by those who live with gender inequality around them.

-Sexual violence is among the most damaging crimes a person can inflict on another.
+Sexual violence is a serious issue.
+It affects everyone in society and has no boundaries.
 The effects can be devastating, often involving life-changing consequences such as unwanted pregnancies, mental and physical problems, sexually transmitted infections, and sleep and eating disorders.
-Sadly, accurate information about the extent of sexual violence is difficult to obtain because most of these crimes are seriously under-reported to law enforcement.
+It’s important to know the facts about sexual violence so we can work together to prevent it.

 “Why don’t they leave?”
 This is a common question when many people hear that someone is in an abusive relationship.
 Leaving may seem simple to anyone but it’s never that easy.
 And here is why.

 Victim blaming, shaming and stigma, where domestic violence is concerned, is dangerous.
 These attitudes make it difficult for victims to report the abuse and reach out for help.
 They also reinforce the abuser’s philosophy that it is the victim’s fault that the abuse is happening.

 RECENT debates linking how women dress to the issue of rape have only reinforced the need for a more scientific conversation around violence against women in our society.